I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-ksproperty_crossbar_pininfo_s.md

 `Index`

 Specifies the zero-based index of the pin for which crossbar information is being queried.
 Input pins are queried separately from output pins.

-`Medium`

-Specifies a <a href="https://msdn.microsoft.com/library/windows/hardware/ff563538">KSPIN_MEDIUM</a> structure that represents the hardware connection for the pin.
-This information is returned by the minidriver.

 `PinType`